ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-home.md

 ===========================================================

-One of the hurdles in getting started with blockchain is the creation and testing of a smart contract or \"chaincode.\" Before, you had to package your smart contract, install it on your blockchain peer and then instantiate the chaincode on the channel.
+One of the hurdles in getting started with blockchain is the creation and testing of a smart contract or "chaincode."
+Before, you had to package your smart contract, install it on your blockchain peer and then instantiate the chaincode on the channel.
 Furthermore, you had to submit transactions and hope that all of the lines of code you created simply